 The Search Engine Optimization (SEO) reports in Google Analytics provide information about Google Web Search queries that have returned URL results from your site.
 The data is available via a Google Analytics integration with Google Search Console.In this article:

-- Added your site and verified it with Webmaster Tools.
+- Add your site and verify it with Search Console.

-If you have not yet used Webmaster Tools, you will need to add your site to Webmaster Tools to begin collecting search query data for the SEO reports in Analytics.
+If you have not yet used Search Console, you will need to add your site to Search Console to begin collecting search query data for the SEO reports in Analytics.

 - Queries users typed to reach your site

 - Number of impressions of your website's URLs in search results pages

 - The number of clicks on your website's URLs from search results pages

 - The ratio of clicks to impressions for your website's URLs